You might find yourself asking “what is anti malware software” when you hear the word “malware”.

 Historically, the widely known form of malware was the computer virus, used to infect other programs with its code, and replicates when the program runs; many of those had no malicious payload; they were there to show off the coder’s skills, or just to give a shout-out to a loved one.

-Since viruses begin the journey of malware distribution, we still use the name antivirus for software that defends you against all types of malware.
+Since viruses begin the journey of malware distribution, we still use the name antivirus for software that defends you against all types of malware which is your answer to what is antimalware software or what is anti malware software.

 A virus spreads when someone creates the infected program; a worm spreads without help; do you know worms have been around even before the advent of the internet?